airmast/airmast.github.io/src/pages/camadapter/2-software/7-license.rst

 For the purpose of this Agreement the following terms shall have the following meaning:

+"Camera adapter" means and refers to any embedded computing platform that aims to control gimbal and camera.

 "Computer" means and refers to any programmable electronic device or technical mechanism or terminal that, amongst other things, accepts, reads and/or utilizes information in digital or similar form and converts or otherwise manipulates it for a specific result based on a sequence of instructions and/or which may respond to new instructions which it is given.

 "Software" means and includes all the software, all documentation and other computer information (whether stored on disk, read only memory or any other media) with which this Agreement is provided including any modified versions, updates, upgrades and additions which may become available from the Licensor to the End-User.

 "Use" or "Using" means and refers to any and all access, installation, running, download, copy, transfer, sharing, uploading or any other type of benefit from or use of the Software and its functionality and any other utilization, operation, manipulation or interfacing of the Software.

-"License Type" means variation of License which allows End-User to use different set of Software's functionality.